host: Aaron Niederhelman

-A life-long advocate of healthier and cleaner food, Niederhelman was selected as a 2015 Eisenhower Fellow.
-Europe and the Middle East offered insight into ramifications of an ever shrinking planet.
-With focus on collaborating with diverse stakeholders to promote economic growth and greater good from well sourced food with regional provenance – Niederhelman previously co-founded the EAF Agrarian Fund.
-Now, along with his efforts to modernize meat supply through OneHealthAg & non-profit farm-of-the-future, Aaron co-founded HINGELINE to promote anchor brands in North Atlantic fisheries to promote Northeast Seafood as a pillar in our regional food shed.
-Aaron enjoys spending time with his family, and participating in initiatives and on boards for passions ranging from food security to climate change to social responsibility.
+A life-long advocate of healthier and cleaner food, Niederhelman was selected as a 2015 Eisenhower Fellow to explore the impact of good and bad management practice on an ever shrinking planet.
+At home, collaborating with diverse stakeholders to promote economic growth from well sourced food with regional provenance – Niederhelman previously co-founded the EAF Agrarian Fund.
+Now, along with his efforts to modernize meat supply through OneHealthAg & non-profit farm-of-the-future, Aaron co-founded HINGELINE to promote anchor brands in North Atlantic fisheries towards becoming standard bearers for clean and healthy seafood across the globe.
+Aaron enjoys spending time with his family, and participates in initiatives and boards for passions ranging from food security to climate change to social responsibility.

 Niederhelman bio at: aaron.farm